James Love - actor

 Son of Architect George Dance (1700-1768).
 His birth name was James Dance, but he assumed the professional name of James Love in 1751 after the name of his mistress Catherine L'amour.1

 Love was an actor and sometime manager of the Theatre in Edinburgh, and probable founder of the Theatre Royal in Richmond upon Thames, of which he was the manager (1766-1773).
 In 1763 he played the role of Falstaff at Drury Lane in London.
-Love was also a rather succesful author of italian inspired Pantomimes such as The Witches; or, Harlequin Cherokee (1762), The Rites of Hecate; or, Harlequin from the Moon (1763) and The Hermit; or, Harlequin at Rhodes (1766).2
+Love was also a rather successful author of Italian inspired Pantomimes such as The Witches; or, Harlequin Cherokee (1762), The Rites of Hecate; or, Harlequin from the Moon (1763) and The Hermit; or, Harlequin at Rhodes (1766).2

 Boswell knew Love from Loves' time at the Edinburgh Theatre.
 They were good friends in the early 1760s, and Boswell visited the couple during his 1762-63 stay in London (first mentioned on November 25, 1762).
 Boswell probably had an affair with Mrs. Love in Edinburgh, and also saw some of her following Love's death in 1774.